Sho-Bud, the Jackson family and the “Nashville Sound”

 In the early 1950′s, Shot began installing string pullers with pedals on Fenders, Rickenbackers, and other steel guitars.
-In 1955 he invited Buddy Emmons to join him and they started ”Sho-Bud”, the first manufacturer of pedal steel guitars.
-Buddy would go on to build his own line of steels while Shot’s creations at Sho-Bud continued, now with sons Harry and David at his side.
+In 1955 he and Buddy Emmons joined forces and started ”Sho-Bud”, the first manufacturer of pedal steel guitars.
+Buddy would go on to build his own line of steels, while Shot’s creations at Sho-Bud continued, now with sons Harry and David at his side.

-In 1963, Shot’s sons, David and Harry, began accompanying him in building Sho-Bud Steel Guitars.
 In the late 60′s, David developed and patented a new pedal actuated pitch changing device that would become the most replicated string-pulling mechanism in the guitar industry.
-David operated Music City Manufacturing Co., which is where the majority of Sho-Bud steel guitars were built from 1970 to 1981.
-Harry built the custom steels while Shot did repairs and new designs on acoustics and dobros upstairs at the Broadway shop in downtown Nashville.
-He started his own line of dobros called the “Sho-Bro”.
+David operated Music City Manufacturing Company, which is where the majority of Sho-Bud steel guitars were built from 1970 to 1981.
+His son William worked at the factory throughout his teenage years, apprenticing not only under his father, uncle and grandfather, but also alongside Yasu Kamiya, Paul Franklin, AJ Nelson, Duane Marrs and other notable guitar builders and artists.

 In 1983, Shot Jackson suffered a major stroke, only two months after selling his guitar repair business.
 He never fully recovered his speech nor his ability to play an instrument.
 In 1986, he was inducted into the Steel Guitar Hall of Fame.
 He suffered another stroke in 1990 and died in 1991.